Chart Color Schemes

 East Killara is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the East Killara statistical area (Lv2) is around 3,026.
-This reflects an increase of 131 people since the 2021 Census, which reported a population of 2,895.
-The latest resident population estimate by AreaSearch, following examination of the ABS's June 2024 ERP data release and address validation since the Census date, is 3,011.
-This results in a density ratio of 948 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
-East Killara's growth rate of 4.5% since the 2021 census exceeded that of its SA3 area (4.3%), making it a growth leader in the region.
+As of February 2026, AreaSearch estimates the population of East Killara to be around 3,026, reflecting an increase of 131 people since the 2021 Census.
+This growth represents a 4.5% increase from the previous figure of 2,895 residents.
+AreaSearch's estimate is based on examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date, which resulted in an estimated resident population of 3,011.
+This level of population equates to a density ratio of 948 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+East Killara's growth rate exceeded that of its SA3 area (4.3%), making it a growth leader in the region.
 Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2-level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, a population increase just below the median is expected for East Killara (SA2) by 2041, with an estimated growth of 339 persons and a total increase of 13.5% over the 17 years.
+Based on projected demographic shifts, a population increase just below the median of statistical areas analysed is expected, with East Killara projected to grow by 341 persons to 2041, reflecting an increase of 13.4% in total over the 17 years.

 Frequently Asked Questions - Population